Visit The Wingspan Bird of Prey Centre

 Wingspan on the move

 Wingspan will soon be on the move, and relocating to a new site, where we will be building a new centre with innovative displays, even more spectacular!
-We will keep you posted as developments progress for the official opening in August 2018.
+We will keep you posted as developments progress for the official opening in late 2018.

 In the meantime, our business and conservation programme will continue as normal, however there will be a change for visitors through this transition period.